 - It is very important that we do not send a customer a tree which carries with it insect or fungal problems which could then affect other plants in the customer's garden.
 We think a conventional pesticide regime in the nursery is more likely to achieve this than an organic regime.

 - Most of our trees are sold over the winter and spring.
-We discontinue treatments after early autumn, and after that the trees are left un-treated, and exposed to the elements.
+We discontinue treatments after early autumn, and from then on the trees are left un-treated, and exposed to the elements.
 There would be little point in achieving organic certification when our intention is not to spray them at all.

 I am planting an organic-certified orchard, can I buy trees from you?